-35) SAIs should establish and maintain appropriate procedures for ethics and quality control that the SAI and its personnel are complying with professional standards and the applicable ethical, legal and regulatory requirements.
-ISSAI 130 - Code of Ethics and ISSAI 140 - Quality Control for SAIs provide principles, requirements and application material in this regard.
-The existence of these procedures at SAI level is a prerequisite for applying or developing national standards that are based on or consistent with the Fundamental Auditing Principles.
-ISSAI 130 -Code ofEthics and ISSAI 140 - Quality Control for SAIs provide principles, ISSAI 130 - Code ofEthics and ISSAI 140 - Quality Control for SAIs provide principles, define the requirements of the ISSAIs and provide related application material in this regard.
+Each SAI should establish and maintain procedures for ethics and quality control on an organisational level that will provide it with reasonable assurance that the SAI and its personnel are complying with professional standards and the applicable ethical, legal and regulatory requirements.
+The existence of these procedures at SAI level is a prerequisite for applying national standards that are based on or consistent with the Fundamental Auditing Principles.
+ISSAI 130 - Code of Ethics and ISSAI 140 - Quality Control for SAIs define the requirements of the ISSAIs and provide related application material in this regard.